5 to Watch at the Tokyo Olympics on Day 6: BMX Racing, Golf, Water Polo

 A win at the 2017 Tour Championship made him the first rookie ever to achieve that feat -- and helped his case for PGA Tour Rookie of the Year.

 Schauffele is set to tee off at 4:14 p.m.
 PT on Wednesday alongside Mexico's Abraham Ancer and South Africa's Christiaan Bezuidenhout.
-His Team USA teammates include Justin Thomas, Collin Morikawa and Bryson DeChambeau.
+His Team USA teammates include Justin Thomas, Collin Morikawa and Patrick Reed.

 Catch the action starting at 3:30 p.m. on the Golf Channel, or livestream here or at the link below.